How Does a Quitclaim Deed Work in Texas?

 Who Are the Parties Involved in a Quitclaim Deed?

-Two main people are involved in a quitclaim deed deal: the grantor and the grantee.
+The two main parties in a quitclaim deed are the grantor and the grantee.
 The person giving the property is called the grantor, and the person getting it is called the grantee.
 This type of deed changes ownership or shares in ownership.
 Unlike other property deeds, a quitclaim deed doesn’t promise a clear title.
 The grantor doesn’t guarantee full ownership or that the property is free from others’ claims.

 What Are the Legal Implications of a Quitclaim Deed?